Wednesday, 13 May 2020

 Wednesday 3rd February 2010

-I was in the middle of a groundhop around Ulster as well as fitting in a couple of games.
-My intended target was New Grosvenor Park.
-I was using my google map which sent me through an estate and then towards McIlroy Park, named after Burnley legend Jimmy McIlroy who was brought up nearby.
+I was in the middle of a groundhop around Ulster, as well as fitting in a couple of games.
+My intended target was New Grosvenor Park and Lisburn Distillery FC.
+I was using my Google map, which sent me through an estate and then towards McIlroy Park, named after Burnley legend Jimmy McIlroy, who was brought up nearby.

 No comments: